NeemaCom/newletssee/replit.md

 - **Styling**: Tailwind CSS with custom utility classes

 ## Recent Changes
+**2025-07-14**: Fixed Google Sign-In Redirect Issue and Updated Branding
+- ✓ Fixed Firebase authentication redirect from `/dashboard` to `/` for proper app routing
+- ✓ Google sign-in now correctly redirects to main application instead of homepage
-**2025-07-14**: Updated Branding from "Railsr Pay" to "Cush Pay powered by Railsr"
+- ✓ Updated all navigation labels from "Railsr Pay" to "Cush Pay powered by Railsr"
-- ✓ Updated all navigation labels to reflect new branding
 - ✓ Changed page titles and headers throughout the application
 - ✓ Updated loading messages and error messages for consistency
 - ✓ Maintained all existing functionality while improving brand consistency